jedevc/pixelflut-stream/site/content/_index.md

 # Introduction

-Welcome to Pixelflut!
-According to the [original author](https://github.com/defnull/pixelflut):
+Welcome to Pixelsnake!
+Pixelsnake is a mod of pixelflut, but instead of writing pixels to the screen, you just control a colored snake that leaves a trail behind it as it moves!

+From the [original author](https://github.com/defnull/pixelflut) of pixelflut:

 > Pixelflut is a very simple (and inefficient) ASCII based network protocol to
 > draw pixels on a screen.
 You can write a basic client in a single line of